-- 9 years’ experience in professional administration, including budgetary oversight and staff management.
+- 10 years in professional administration, including budgetary oversight and staff management.

 - Multiple popular and academic publications.

 Research Associate, Health Arts and Northern/Indigenous Peoples, Northern Medical Program, University of Northern British Columbia (2018-present, part-time)

 - Research and writing (esp. on Applied Humanities); copyediting; project management.

 ReLit is the Foundation for the complementary treatment of stress, anxiety and other conditions through immersion in the arts.